adfinis/freeze/README.md

 TODO
 ----

-* tree_diff would breadth-first improve readability?
+* Would using generators everywhere improve anything?
+Difflib supports generators, so we might save some memory creating diffs?!